 Top Safety Tips For Formation And Group Riding.

-Group riding etiquette dictates that the skill level of each rider should be a major factor in forming a motorcycle riding group.
+Group riding etiquette dictates that each rider's skill level should be a major factor in forming a motorcycle riding group.
 Timid and green riders need a mentor to teach them the ropes until they are more comfortable with the situations that can pop up.
 A major factor in group choice is how fast the riding formation intends to travel.
 Some more veteran bikers may like the thrill of speed.
 So they can ride up front and break away as point men.

 Novice riders may want to join a group that wants to ride at a slower pace.
 There are a lot of people with bagger bikes who choose these groups.
 Feeling pressured and guilt by not wanting to ride at a speed faster than you’re comfortable with remains a heavy burden to carry for many.
 So join a group of like-minded individuals.

 TIP: Loud pipes save lives!
 Consider custom exhausts or a loud bike.
-Many experienced riders are keen to the idea that a car that can hear and not just see you shows your dominance and presence in road traffic.
-Obviously, the hearing protection of a helmet may need to be supplemented for all riders in the group to avoid hearing damage of loss.
-Moreover, riders with extremely loud pipes like race pipes, or open mufflers may wish to stay in the rear to avoid rumbling and jolting the rest of the riding formation.
+Many experienced riders are keen on the idea that a car can hear and not just see you show your dominance and presence in road traffic.
+Obviously, a helmet's hearing protection may need to be supplemented for all riders in the group to avoid hearing damage or loss.
+Moreover, riders with extremely loud pipes like race pipes or open mufflers may wish to stay in the rear to avoid rumbling and jolting the rest of the riding formation.
 So if you have open pipes or a race muffler, consider riding at the far back of the riding group.